Can you build muscle?

 What about when you "get older"?
 Your 30s, 40s and 50s?

 I am not sure why we begin to think it's all over in our 30s and 40s.
-I have a funny feeling the internet confused you and the fact that I am saying, YES, You CAN build muscle & strength as you "get older", the internet will now sue me!
+I have a funny feeling the internet confused you with the never ending BS and the fact that I am saying, YES, You CAN build muscle & strength as you "get older", the internet will now sue me!

-I remember in my mid or late 20s, I was at a local gas station and 1 of the guys who used to see me lifting at the local gym in my early teens ran into me.
-He told me I used to be like you, all ripped up.
+I remember in my mid or late 20s, I was at a local gas station and one of the guys who used to see me lifting at the local gym in my early teens ran into me.
+He said to me.
+I used to be like you, all ripped up.
 Wait till you get to my age.
 Work, Family.
 You won't have the time for that stuff anymore.

-This guy was maybe late 30s at the time.
+This guy was maybe late 30s at the time, possibly early 40s.
 I remember thinking to myself, I am NOT like you.

 So before we go any further, get it out of your head that age is your limiting factor.
 Strength is a Choice.
 If you have excuses running through your head, prepare to punch those excuses in the face.
 It's time to make an about face!